Charlotte vs. Florida International NCAA Football Odds, Plays and Insights | October 8, 2021

 Florida International Stats and Trends

-- Thus far this season Florida International has one win against the spread.
+- Thus far this year Florida International has one win against the spread.

-- The Panthers have been underdogs by 3.5 points or more three times this season and covered the spread once.
+- This season, the Panthers have just one against the spread win in three games as an underdog of 3.5 points or more.

-- Florida International's games this season have gone over the point total three times in four opportunities (75%).
+- Florida International has hit the over in 75% of its opportunities this season (three times over four games with a set point total).

-- The Panthers score 26.8 points per game, the same number the 49ers allow.
+- The Panthers average the same number of points per game that the 49ers surrender (24.2).

-- Florida International is 1-0 against the spread and 1-1 overall when the team puts up more than 24.2 points.
+- Florida International is 1-0 against the spread and 1-1 overall when the team notches more than 24.2 points.

-- When Florida International totals more than 429.4 yards, the team is 1-0 against the spread and 1-1 overall.
+- In games that Florida International churns out more than 429.4 yards, the team is 1-0 against the spread and 1-1 overall.

-- This season the Panthers have turned the ball over eight times, two more than the 49ers' takeaways (6).
+- The Panthers have turned the ball over two more times (8 total) than the 49ers have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.